Difference Between SAX Parser and DOM Parser in Java

 There are two types of XML parsers namely Simple API for XML and Document Object Model.

 SAX (Simple API for XML), is the most widely adopted API for XML in Java and is considered the de-facto standard.
-Although it started as a library exclusive for Java, it is now a well-known API distributed over a variety of programming languages.
+Although it started as a library exclusive to Java, it is now a well-known API distributed over a variety of programming languages.
 It is an open-source project and has recently switched to SourceForge project infrastructure that makes it easier to track open SAX issues outside the high-volume XML-dev list.
 The current latest version as of 01/10/2018 is SAX 2.0.
 It uses an event-driven serial-access mechanism for accessing XML documents and is frequently used by applets that need to access XML documents because it is the fastest and least memory-consuming API available for parsing XML documents.
 The mechanism SAX uses makes it independent of the elements that came before, i.e. it is state-independent.

 DOM stands for Document Object Model.
 The DOM API provides the classes to read and write an XML file.
 DOM reads an entire document.
 It is useful when reading small to medium size XML files.
 It is a tree-based parser and a little slow when compared to SAX and occupies more space when loaded into memory.
 We can insert and delete nodes using the DOM API.